contao/docs/docs/dev/framework/request-tokens.md

 }
 ```

+{{% notice warning %}}
+If you are using Symfony forms to store records that will be shown in the backend or are rendered in the frontend using
+legacy templates, keep in mind that there won't be any input encoding!
+Without careful treatment, this will result in XSS
+vulnerabilities!
+{{% /notice %}}

 ## Deprecated Constants, Configuration Settings and more

 For historical reasons, you may still come across the following constants or configuration settings.